exit0-io/aws-cost-protection/README.md

 # AWS Resource Governor

-New AWS users often make simple mistakes that can accidentally lead to high bills — like forgetting to shut down an EC2 instance or choosing an expensive disk by mistake.
+New AWS users often make simple mistakes that can accidentally lead to high bills — like forgetting to shut down an EC2 instance or choosing an expensive disk.
 To help you avoid that, we provide a ready-made **automation** that protects your account from these common issues.

 This automation includes: